Bixi81/COVID-19/README.md

 The testing capacity in Germany is about 360,000 per week, according to the German ministry of health.
 About 10% of tested persons are tested positive (as of 28 March 2020).

+As of 30 March, according to Deutsche Krankenhausgesellschaft (DKG), 7000 people are treated in hospitals in Germany because of Covid-19 infections.
+1500 of the 7000 are in intensive care and 1100 are treated using ventilators.

 **2. Overall Trends**

 On a semi-log scale, the number of newly discovered/reported infections keeps growing steadily.
 However, there seems to be a slight decrease of the growth rate over time on average.